There are different kinds of adverbs expressing different meaning. The following are some of the common ones.

 Adverb of place

 An adverb of place tells us where something is done or happens.
-We use it after the verb, object or at the end of a sentence.
+We use it after the verb, direct object or at the end of a sentence.
 Adverbs of place include words such as above, below, here, outside, over there, there, under, upstairs.

 Adverb of manner